-3-year-old in critical condition after being found unresponsive in deep end of pool
+Swim school launches internal investigation into death of 3-year-old boy

-SAN ANTONIO - A 3-year-old boy is in critical condition after he was found unresponsive Saturday night in the deep end of a pool.
+SAN ANTONIO - A 3-year-old boy died after he was found unresponsive Saturday night in the deep end of a pool of a Stone Oak swim school.

-The incident happened around 7:45 p.m. at the Love to Swim School on Stone Oak Parkway near Evans Road.
+Mitchell Chang was at the Love to Swim School on Stone Oak Parkway near Evans Road around 8 p.m. when a staff member found him in the deep end.

 More News Headlines

-Police said staff members found the boy, pulled him out of the pool, called emergency medical services and started to perform CPR.
+Police said staff members pulled him out of the pool, called emergency medical services and started to perform CPR.

-Once first responders arrived, they took over and transported the boy to a hospital.
+Once first responders arrived, they took over and transported the boy to North Central Baptist Hospital, where he later died.

+According to the Love to Swim School website, the swim school was hosting its monthly "Date Night" event, which encourages parents to leave their kids at the school to enjoy a date night, when the boy was found.

+Love to Swim School released the following statement to KSAT-12 Sunday night:

 Copyright 2018 by KSAT - All rights reserved.